Baikonur's R-7 facilities

 The final Soyuz-FG rocket launched the Soyuz MS-15 spacecraft from Site 1 on September 25, 2019, closing 62 years of operations at the world's first space launch pad.
 Behind the scene, there was a concern at Roskosmos that with the closure of Site 1 in Baikonur, launches of Soyuz-2-1a rockets with transport spacecraft to the International Space Station, in particular, Progress cargo missions, would now be possible only from a single launch pad at Site 31.
 As a result, any major contigency at Site 31 could jeopardize the flow of supplies to the station, the program officials warned.

 On April 12, 2020, the TASS news agency quoted Kazakh officials as saying that the trilateral agreement between Russia, Kazakhstan and UAE on the refurbishment of Site 1 had been expected at the end of that year.
-At the time, the sides were reported working on the amendments proposed by state sponsors on the draft agreement.
+At the time, the three sides were reported working on the amendments proposed by state sponsors on the draft agreement.
 However, at the end of 2021, Kazakh press reported that the country's space officials were looking for new investors, because a new leadership at UAE was re-considering its participation.
 As of 2022, the facility had remained mothballed, but with annual maintenance of its systems which could enable its use for the launches of the Soyuz-2 rockets after necessary upgrades of the facility, according to Roskosmos.

 pad

-Writing and photography by Anatoly Zak; Last update: April 22, 2023
+Writing and photography by Anatoly Zak; Last update: December 13, 2024

 Page editor: Alain Chabot; Last edit: September 2, 2019